Policy infrastructure for autonomous execution

 Summary

-IEL is the missing execution layer that makes automation safe, testable, and portable.
+Intent Layer is the authority layer that makes agent autonomy safe, testable, and portable.

 For builders:Read Docs